Hand of white person reaching for cube with grad cap above cubes with checklists

 • Confident speaking

 Expanding and fine-tuning your résumé before graduation means you can start applying for jobs sooner rather than later, allowing you to take your time searching for the right one.
-Furthermore, while you’re still a student, you should take advantage of your school’s writing center to help perfect the grammar, structure, and tone of your résumé.
-Transitioning from college to career isn’t always easy, but preparing for it beforehand can certainly make the transition smoother and less stressful.
+Furthermore, while you’re still a college student, you should take advantage of your school’s writing center to help perfect the grammar, structure, and tone of your résumé.
+Transitioning from college to a career isn’t always easy, but preparing for it beforehand can certainly make the transition smoother and less stressful.

 Related: 9 Tips for Developing Soft Skills Before Graduation

-Get ahead with a move-out checklist
+2. Get ahead with a move-out checklist

-Another way to make the post-graduation transition smoother is by starting preparations to move out of your current on-campus apartment, dorm room, or city during your last semester.
+Another way to make the post-graduation transition smoother is by preparing to move out of your current on- or off-campus dorm or apartment during your last semester.
 Depending on your plans after college, chances are they don’t involve living near your old campus.
 With that in mind, besides giving your landlord your 30-day notice, starting on your move-out checklist in advance can reduce some of the stress that comes with moving out.
+Of course, you’ll be busy with deadlines, internships, and finals.
+But taking a few weekends during your last semester to put a little elbow grease into your place can ease that post-graduation panic.

-Take a (quick) trip down memory lane
+3. Take a trip down memory lane

 Related: 10 Things College Students Should Do Before Graduation

 In the chaos of your final college semester, you might be feeling stretched a little too thin.
 That’s completely understandable, but it’s also worth getting ahead of those important matters that always arrive shortly after graduation.
-You’ve made it this far, and with the right kind of focus, you can achieve not only your college goals but kick-start your (successful!) life post-graduation.
+You’ve made it this far, and with the right kind of focus, you can achieve not only your college goals but kick-start your successful life post-graduation.
 Congratulations and good luck!

 Like what you’re reading?